Streamlining the Stream: How Innovative Capture Design Slashed Exhaust Volumes and Compliance Costs

 Following the installation of the RTO, the results were dramatic, and as promised nearly all of the odors have been eliminated.
 Due to its well-designed odor control strategy, Anguil resolved the odor emission problem, thereby resolving potential community relations/environmental issues, and meeting its requirements for obtaining planning approval for future expansions.

-Comments Off on Bean Roasting
+Comments Off on Reducing Dependence on Natural Gas in the Bean Roasting IndustryTHE CHALLENGE

-Emissions and odors from the bean roasting process have traditionally been treated with an afterburner which simply burns the roaster exhaust with natural gas or other fuel types.
-This is an effective means of air pollution control but not very economical or energy-efficient.
-Rising fuels costs and the sustainability concerns prompted this company to find a more energy-efficient, cost-effective means of emission destruction.
+Emissions and odors from the bean roasting process have traditionally been treated with an afterburner.
+This process simply burns the roaster exhaust with natural gas or other fuel types.
+While this is an effective means of air pollution control, it is not energy or cost efficient.

-Recognizing the need for a better solution within the industry, Anguil developed a dependable system that not only accounts for the unique needs of this application but also achieves environmental compliance at a fraction of the operating cost.
-Expected savings for a four bag roaster can be seen in the illustration below.
+Recognizing the challenges, Anguil set out to build a more energy-efficient, cost-effective means of handling emissions in the bean roasting industry.
+Ultimately, Anguil established a system that not only accounts for the unique needs of the application but also achieves environmental compliance at a fraction of the operating cost.

-With the two-bed RTO, contaminated process gas is preheated as it passes through beds of ceramic media located in the energy recovery chambers.
-The process gas moves from the pre-heated chamber toward the combustion chamber, where the Volatile Organic Compounds (VOCs) are oxidized, releasing energy into the second energy recovery chamber before going to atmosphere.
+With a two-bed regenerative thermal oxidizer (RTO), contaminated process gas is preheated as it passes through beds of ceramic media located in the energy recovery chambers.
+The process gas moves from the pre-heated chamber toward the combustion chamber, where the volatile organic compounds (VOC) are oxidized, releasing energy into the second energy recovery chamber before discharging to the atmosphere.
 A diverter valve switches the process gas direction so both energy recovery beds are fully utilized, providing 95% thermal efficiency thereby reducing auxiliary fuel requirements.
-Under normal operating conditions the unit is self-sustaining, requiring no fuel use to achieve destruction.
-This energy-efficient design offers significantly lower operating costs in comparison to other emission treatment methods common bean roasting facilities.
+Under normal operating conditions the unit is self-sustaining, requiring no additional fuel to achieve destruction.

 Stainless Steel RTOs for Ethanol Emissions and Odors